 - 1. Faculty will take roll at the start of class time. - 2.
 Faculty will be responsible for noting when a student arrives late or leaves class early. - 3.
-Following the end of class, the Course Coordinator or Lead Instructor will log into their course(s) in Canvas and input attendance. - 4.
-Weekly, the Director of Enrollment Management will run an attendance report for each class. - a.
-At the 3rd consecutive day of absence, The Director of Enrollment Management will reach out to the course faculty member regarding the status of the student. - b.
-Any student absent for 5 consecutive instructional days after the last day on which the student actually attended the school will be dropped from the course(s) and administratively withdrawn from the school. - 5.
-The Course Coordinator or Lead Instructor will issue a SCAN once the student has reached his/her first absence/tardy, see chart above. - a.
+Following the end of class, the Course Coordinator or Lead Instructor will log into their course(s) in LMS and input attendance. - 4.
+Weekly, the Director of Student Services will run an attendance report for each class. - a.
+At the 3rd consecutive day of absence, The Director of Student Services will reach out to the course faculty member regarding the status of the student. - b.
+Any student absent for five (5) consecutive instructional days after the last day on which the student actually attended the college, will be dropped from the course(s) and administratively withdrawn from the college. - 5.
+The Course Coordinator or Lead Instructor will issue a Student Counseling Action Notice - (SCAN) once the student has reached his/her first absence/tardy, see chart above. - a.
 The Course Coordinator or Lead Instructor will advise the student regarding the number of tardies or absences that have been accumulated in relation to his/her success in the course(s). - i.
-The Course Coordinator or Lead Instructor must follow the procedures on how to document the SCAN in SONIS via the SCAN policy. - 6.
-If a student reaches the maximum number of absences for the enrolled semester, the faculty will inform the Program Director and Director of Enrollment Management to begin the failure/dismissal process. - a.
-See the Failure/Dismissal Policy.
+The Course Coordinator or Lead Instructor must follow the procedures on how to document the SCAN in SONIS via the SCAN policy. - b.
+If a student reaches the maximum number of absences for the enrolled semester, the faculty will inform the Program Director and Director of Student Services to begin the failure/dismissal process.
+(See the Failure/Dismissal Policy)